instana/client-python/docs/GlobalApplicationAlertConfigurationApi.md

 Get all Global Smart Alert Configs

 Gets all Global Smart Alert Configuration.
 Configurations are sorted by creation date in descending order.
+For more information on Global Alert Configuration please access the https://developer.ibm.com/apis/catalog/instana--instana-rest-api/Applications#global-application-alert-configuration.

 ### Example